 Areas of Treatment Include:

 - Upper lip

 How do I know if I need laser hair removal?

 If you find that removing unwanted hair by shaving, waxing, and threading is difficult and time consuming, you may want to consider laser hair removal.
 Hair reduction by a laser procedure is long lasting and eliminates the need for constant manual maintenance.
 Our lasers are effective on all skin types and hair colors.

 How does Laser hair removal work?

 The first step is to cover the target area with an ultrasound gel.
 Then your provider applies pulses of laser energy to your skin.
 During this time your skin feels like a rubber band snap or a momentary hot spot.
 A stream of cool air minimizes discomfort and prevents side effects.
-Topical anesthetic is also available for purchase at skinfo or for a $30 fee Advanced Dermatology clinical staff will apply (one time) topical anesthetic to the area being treated.
+Topical anesthetic is also available for purchase at skinfo® (in store only) or for a $49 fee Advanced Dermatology clinical staff will apply (one time) topical anesthetic to the area being treated.
 Treatment time is 10 to 60 minutes, depending on the size of the target area.
 Follow-up treatments are performed at 4 to 8-week intervals.